chandlerc/blog/content/slides/2026-memory-safety-deep-3/45_migration.md

 `unsafe`: Escape hatch to perform dangerous unchecked operations
 - No `unsafe` blocks, just `unsafe` operations
-- Operations that would be considered dangerous in C++ are marked `unsafe` in permissive mode (reinterpret or const cast)
+- Operations that would be considered dangerous in C++ are marked `unsafe` even in permissive mode (reinterpret or const cast)
 - Anything that can't be checked is an `unsafe` operation in strict mode
 - Calls to unsafe functions must be marked `unsafe`

 {{% note %}}